Harriet Forten Purvis

-Harriet Forten Purvis (1810 – June 11, 1875) was an African-American abolitionist and first generation suffragist.
+Harriet Forten Purvis (c.
+1810 – June 11, 1875) was an African-American abolitionist and first generation suffragist.
 With her mother and sisters, she formed the first biracial women's abolitionist group, the Philadelphia Female Anti-Slavery Society.
 She hosted anti-slavery events at her home and with her husband Robert Purvis ran an Underground Railroad station.
 Robert and Harriet also founded the Gilbert Lyceum.
-She fought against segregation and for the right for blacks to vote after the Civil War.
+She fought against segregation and for the right for black people to vote after the Civil War.

 Personal life

 Early life

-Harriet Davy Forten, born in Philadelphia in 1810, was one of eight children of James Forten and Charlotte Vandine Forten, who lived at 92 Lombard Street.
+Harriet Davy Forten, born in Philadelphia in about 1810, was one of eight children of James Forten and Charlotte Vandine Forten, who lived at 92 Lombard Street.
 James Forten was a wealthy inventor, businessman and abolitionist who was born free.
 Forten, born in 1766, was a powder boy and was taken prisoner from the Royal Lewis during the Revolutionary War.
 Her father was given a start in business by Robert Bridges, a white sailmaker.
 Harriet was named for one of Bridge's daughters.
 The Fortens, the most well-known black family in the city, were noted for their gentility and hospitality.
 William Lloyd Garrison wrote of the family "who have few superiors in refinement, in moral worth, in all that makes the human character worthy of admiration and praise."
-Her father is one of the 100 Greatest African Americans, as determined by Professor Molefi Kete Asante in 2002.

 James and Charlotte helped found and fund six abolitionist organizations.
 Many abolitionists who visited Philadelphia stayed in the Forten house.
 The first country's biracial abolitionist organization, the Philadelphia Female Anti-Slavery Society, was founded by Charlotte, her daughters, and Lucretia Mott.
 The Forten women were active members and officers.

 Her father established a private school with Grace Douglass.
 Harriet and her siblings attended the school and was also taught foreign languages and music by private tutors.
 Her younger sisters were Sara and Margaretta, born in 1814 and 1815.
 There was also a sister named Mary Isabella.
 Her brothers were James, William Deas, Robert Bridges, and Thomas.
 The girls were raised to be refined women.
 Abolitionist and poet John Greenleaf Whittier wrote a verse for Harriet, expressing his admiration of her.